• Free shipping on all orders

 Photo Credit: Catster

 The easiest way to tell the sex of your kitten is with a visual exam.
 After 3–4 weeks, a kitten’s external genitalia slowly begin to form, and if you know what to look for, you can distinguish the small differences.
-It’s important to keep handling to a minimum the first 2–3 weeks of a kitten’s life, though, as too much handling may result in the mother no longer nursing them.
-Wait until at least 3 weeks before doing a physical exam.
-Remember to be as gentle as possible so you don’t stress out the kitten.
-If you pick up a kitten and they seem afraid or stressed, wait until a later stage.
+It’s important to keep handling to a minimum the first 2–3 weeks of a kitten’s life, though, as too much handling may result in the mother unnecessarily stressing too much which can have a negative impact on her and the kitten being afraid.

-Next, you can gently lay the kitten on their back and take a look just below their tail at the anal opening.
+Next, you can gently hold the kitten and take a look just below their tail at the anal opening.
 While males will not yet have developed a penis or testis at only a few weeks old, the distance between their anus and their scrotum will be farther than a female’s.
 In a female, the anus and vulva should be close together with no fur between, resembling a lowercase “i” or an exclamation point.
 Males will have fur between their anus and scrotum, which will appear as a tiny rounded lump that gets bigger as they grow.

 This will be far easier to check in kittens around 8 weeks old.